-DATUM.--This entry describes both the measuring point and the land-surface elevation at the well.
-The measuring point is described physically (such as top of collar, notch in top of casing, plug in pump base and so on), and in relation to land surface (such as 1.3 ft. above land-surface datum).
-The elevation of the land-surface datum is described in feet above (or below) National Geodetic Vertical Datum of 1929 (NGVD of 1929); it is reported with a precision depending on the method of determination.
+DATUM.--This entry describes both the land-surface elevation at the well and the measuring point.
+The measuring point is described physically (such as top of collar, notch in top of casing, plug in pump base, and so on), and in relation to land surface (such as 1.3 ft above land-surface datum).
+The elevation of the land-surface datum is described in feet above (or below) sea level; it is reported with a precision depending on the method of determination.